Steve Smith (cricketer): Big Bash League

 In December 2022, Smith signed a "marquee" 2-year contract to return to the Sixers for BBL12.
 In his first match back, Smith was promoted to open the batting for the first time in the Big Bash.
 Smith scored 36 runs in a 6 run win against the Scorchers.
 In his second match, against Adelaide Strikers, Smith scored his maiden BBL century, he scored 101 runs off 56 deliveries as the Sixers won by 59 runs.
 In the next match, Smith scored back to back BBL hundreds with 125* runs off 66 deliveries against Sydney Thunder.

 In December 2023, Smith was only available for 2 matches of BBL13.
 He produced another man of the match performance against the Renegades', scoring 61 from 42 deliveries.

 In August 2024, Smith signed a three-year contract with the Sixers.

 In January 2025, Smith scored his 3rd BBL century, in BBL14, against the Perth Scorchers at the SCG, scoring 121 runs from 64 deliveries in a 14-run win.
 Smith backed it up with a second straight man of the match, against the Strikers, scoring 52 runs from 31 deliveries, in a 3-wicket win.

-Smith has the equal-most BBL centuries with 3 from 33 innings and has the highest batting average in the competition's history for an Australian, and the highest of any player with more than 300 runs scored.
+Smith has the most BBL centuries of all time with 4 from 35 innings and has the highest batting average in the competition's history of any player with more than 1150 runs scored.